AdrianKlessa/pqc-workshop/README.md

 *They are slow, don't use proper sources of entropy and are surely vulnerable to timing and various other attacks*

+The implementation of Kyber used here also doesn't utilize the Number Theoretic Transform (NTT)

 Useful sources used for implementing Kyber:

 * https://cryptopedia.dev/posts/kyber/